Date of Degree

 Copyright 2011 Taryn Maureen McMahon

 McMahon, Taryn Maureen.
-"Their wondrous transformation and peculiar nourishment." master's thesis, University of Iowa, 2011.
+"Their wondrous transformation and peculiar nourishment."
+MFA (Master of Fine Arts) thesis, University of Iowa, 2011.